-International business in today’s economy requires professionals to have a perspective based on practical experience and academic awareness — the ideal combination of job-ready skills necessary to manage and lead in the complex and diverse culture of the global marketplace.
+International business in today’s economy requires professionals to have a perspective based on practical experience and academic awareness — the ideal combination of job-ready skills to manage and lead people and projects, in a complex global marketplace.

-The MGM is an international business management degree designed specifically for professionals who want to perform with sensitivity and agility in the global workplace.
-We offer a practical program where you'll receive applied knowledge while creating connections with professionals from around the world.
-Graduates of this program are fully skilled, work-ready managers and leaders with a global perspective and cultural awareness and an understanding of the ways in which disciplines like accounting and law vary across global markets.
+The Master of Global Management is a 42 credit, international business management degree, designed specifically for working professionals who want to perform with sensitivity and agility in the global workplace.
+A minimum of 2 years, full-time, relevant work experience is required to apply to the program.
+We offer a practical program where you'll receive applied knowledge while creating connections with professionals from within Canada and around the world.
+Graduates of this program are fully skilled, work-ready managers and leaders with a global mindset, cultural awareness, and an understanding of the ways in which disciplines like accounting and law vary across industry and markets.

 Who It's For

 The Master of Global Management program is for working professionals who are looking to take the next step in their career, change careers or pursue entrepreneurial options.
 Designed as a launch platform for a globally oriented career.
 Depending on previous experience, graduates will be prepared to excel as:

 - An entry level position with a transnational corporation

 - An effective manager in a multi-cultural environment

 - A globally aware professional in a public or private organization

 - A director of international business development for a small or medium enterprise